 Sabrina Breed, Ph.D. - Dr. Breed is the Director of the Internship Training Program, a Senior Clinical Psychologist in the Department of Rehabilitation Medicine, a supervisor of interns on the inpatient brain injury and functional rehabilitation services, and a presenter at select seminars within the internship program.
 Dr. Breed received her Doctorate in Clinical Psychology from Fairleigh Dickinson University and completed a two-year Postdoctoral Fellowship in Advanced Neuropsychology and Rehabilitation Research in the Department of Rehabilitation Medicine at the Mount Sinai Medical Center.
-Her clinical interests include acute treatment of individuals with brain injury, psychosocial adjustment after brain injury, aging with a disability, program development for individuals with brain injury and limb loss, and work in group modalities.
+Her clinical interests include acute treatment of individuals with brain injury, psychosocial adjustment after brain injury, program development for individuals with brain injury and limb loss, and work in group modalities.

-Angela Riccobono, Ph.D. - Dr. Riccobono is the Director of the Rehabilitation Neuropsychology Service.
+Angela Riccobono, Ph.D. - Dr. Riccobono is an Associate Professor and Director of the Rehabilitation Neuropsychology Service.
 She provides clinical leadership and oversight of inpatient and outpatient rehabilitation psychology and neuropsychology programs and services.
-She also supervises interns on the inpatient spinal cord service and is a presenter at select seminars within the internship program.
+She also supervises interns and externs on the inpatient spinal cord service and is a presenter at select seminars within the internship program.
+Dr. Riccobono is the Associate Director of Wellness for the Mount Sinai PM&R Residency & Fellowship Programs, responsible for creating and overseeing wellbeing initiatives geared to improve work place efficiency and culture within the programs.
 Dr. Riccobono's area of clinical specialization is the psychosocial and adjustment issues of individuals with SCI, particularly the areas of family adjustment, parenting, and sexuality after spinal cord injury.
 Dr. Riccobono provides leadership and consultation for SCI programming on both inpatient and outpatient services, particularly the Do-It, Life Challenge, and Peer Mentoring programs, and serves on the SCI Community Advisory Board.
-Dr. Riccobono received a grant from the Craig.
-H. Neilson foundation and in 2017 developed and hosted innovative conferences for consumers and health professionals in the area of sexuality after SCI; she also developed an acclaimed website, www.sexualitysci.org, on the topic.
-More recently she developed and implemented innovative rehabilitation programs, including pandemic response, telehealth and virtual group programming for Brain Injury, SCI, and Post-Covid patient populations, as well as creative programing to support staff wellness.
+In 2017, Dr. Riccobono received a grant from the Craig.
+H. Neilson foundation to develop and host innovative conferences for consumers and health professionals in the area of sexuality after SCI; she also developed an acclaimed website, www.sexualitysci.org, on the topic.
+In 2020, she developed and implemented innovative rehabilitation programs, including pandemic response, telehealth and virtual group programming for Brain Injury, SCI, and Post-Covid patient populations, as well as creative programing to support staff wellness.
+Most recently, in 2025, Dr. Riccobono received philanthropic support to establish the "Back to Life" Center which will provide comprehensive inpatient and outpatient services to restore hope and possibility to individuals with disabilities.
 Other interests include health psychology, psychotherapeutic group interventions, and spirituality and psychotherapy.
 Dr. Riccobono received her Doctorate in Health Psychology from Yeshiva University.